hallfox/Portfolio/Story.md

     "Power?"
 I asked back.
     "Running after Koh like that.
 Tackling him to the ground so easily while Samuel the Strong can just barely find the strength to do the same," he said.
 I looked at Sam.
 He was exerting so much strength just trying keep its legs back.
 I took Koh down using much less effort.
     "Ever hear of adrenaline?"
 I told him.
 He chuckled.
     "Doesn't appear adrenaline is doing much good for him," he said.
 Sam was really struggling.
 I needed to help him, but my father was blocking me.
-His fireflies formed a wall between me and Sam.
+His fireflies formed a glass wall between Sam and I. I could only watch.
     "You, on the other hand," my father put his arm on my shoulder, "Can obliterate him."
 He put his hand in front of me.
 More fireflies gathered on his palm, shinining like little lanterns.
 "Do you remember, Erin?
 These nanodroids, they're the real genius of this company," his voice raised, "Hachis are simple machines.
 These swarmers gift to me the power of creation and destruction.
 Their engineering was my masterpiece.
-And with them I weaved you."
+And with them you were birthed."
-    *Me?* I thought, *Weaved?
-From droids?* My father walked around me.
+    "Birthed?"
+I asked him.
+I didn't know what he was talking about.
+I was born before he worked at Nyle.
     "Just look at this place!" he yelled, raising his hands, "The air is alive!"
 And he was right.
 The air was ablaze with fireflies.
 "You were grown from these nanodroids.
-You are the first man-made human in existence!
-And just as were born from them, so may you control them.
+You are the first man-made human in existence!"
+    "You're lying," I accused.
+    "Denial?"
+    "You're dead.
+I saw you die.
+My dad hasn't worked for Nyle as long as I've been alive."
+    "Yes, that is true.
+But it is also false," he qualified, "At exactly 1763053200 epoch time I died in my home, survived only by you.
+However, before this event I had benn developing a program for several years that would unite these nanodroids into a single network.
+I called it: ZenOS.
+With ZenOS the nanodroids could be coordinated and utilized by humans.
+    Sam was overpowered by the Hachi.
+The robotic beast had him pinned.
+Sam's hands, wrapped around the Hachi's jaws, was the only thing keeping him alive.
+Koh pushed down.
+Sam could only redirect the jaw from his face to his shoulder.
+The teeth sunk in, and a crunch echoed through the vesibule.
+Sam was screaming.
+    "You can stop this," my father whispered to me, "BAnd from them you were birthed."